IronCoreLabs/tenant-security-client-nodejs/examples/disaster-recovery-example/README.md

 ## Deterministic

 As mentioned in the [documentation on our website](https://ironcorelabs.com/docs/saas-shield/deterministic-encryption/#recovering-data) the recovery process for deterministically encrypted data requires a few extra steps.
 Deterministic data is encrypted with a key derived from a rotating tenant secret, which itself is wrapped by their KMS.
-To recover deterministic data then, we need to:
+To recover deterministic data, we need to:

 1. Determine the ID of the secret used for our data.
-2. Retrieve that (previously backed up) encrypted secret.
+2. Retrieve that previously backed-up encrypted secret.
 3. Decrypt the secret (using the method described in [Recovery Process](#recovery-process)).
 4. Use the secret to hash a string incorporating the derivation path and tenant ID.
 5. Use that string as a key to decrypt the data.

 Let's go over those steps in more detail.
-A concrete commented Typescript example of this process can be found in `examples/disaster-recovery-example/src/deterministic.ts`.
+A concrete Typescript example of this process can be found in `examples/disaster-recovery-example/src/deterministic.ts`.

 ### Determine Secret ID

 We need to retrieve the ID of the secret that was used to encrypt our piece of data so the encrypted secret can be retrieved from backups.

-For deterministic data encrypted with the Tenant Security Clients (`tsc-java 6+`, `tsc-nodejs 3+`, not supported in `tsc-php` or `tsc-go`), the first 4 binary bytes contain the tenant secret ID and the next two bytes are padding.
+For deterministic data encrypted with the Tenant Security Clients (`tsc-java 6+`, `tsc-nodejs 3+`, not supported in `tsc-php` or `tsc-go`), the first 4 binary bytes contain the tenant secret ID, and the next two bytes are padding.

-For deterministic data encrypted with IronCore Alloy the first 4 binary bytes contain the tenant secret ID.
-See [ironcore-alloy](https://github.com/IronCoreLabs/ironcore-alloy/blob/main/src/deterministic.rs) and [ironcore-documents](https://github.com/IronCoreLabs/ironcore-documents) source for the most up to date information.
+For deterministic data encrypted with IronCore Alloy, the first 4 binary bytes contain the tenant secret ID.
+See the [ironcore-alloy](https://github.com/IronCoreLabs/ironcore-alloy/blob/main/src/deterministic.rs) and [ironcore-documents](https://github.com/IronCoreLabs/ironcore-documents) source code for the most up-to-date information.

 ### Retrieve Secret